-Disney Has Been Hiding A Secret Message In Its Movies For Years
+Disney has been hiding a secret message in its movies for years

 It can also be found on a box that Flik walks by in 1998’s “A Bug’s Life.”

-Here’s Sully from 2013’s “Monsters University” entering a classroom whose number is A113.
+Here’s Sully from 2013’s “Monsters University” attending a class with the number on its door.

 However, Pixar films aren’t the only ones to hide the number in plain sight.
 Here’s Tiana from Disney’s 2009 “The Princess and the Frog” jumping on a trolley car marked A113.

 It even shows up on a door in 1987’s “The Brave Little Toaster.”
-Joe Ranft, who went on to work on Pixar movies including “Toy Story,” “A Bug’s Life,” and “Monsters, Inc.,” and Dan Haskett, a character designer on “Toy Story,” worked on the film.
+Joe Ranft, who went on to work on Pixar movies including “Toy Story,” “A Bug’s Life,” and “Monsters, Inc.” and Dan Haskett, who was a character designer on “Toy Story,” worked on the film.

 Finally, here’s a photo of Lasseter and Pixar animators Andrew Stanton and Pete Docter standing outside the famed classroom: